From Thin Concurrent Games to Generalized Species of Structures (Extended Version): Concurrent Games and Static Collapse

 As a simple example, the usual game $\tbool$ for booleans in call-by-name is

-drawn from top to bottom (Player moves are blue, and Opponent moves are red): Opponent initiates computation with the first move $\qu$, to which Player can react with either $\ttrue$ or $\tfalse$.
-The wiggly line indicates that $\ttrue$ and $\tfalse$ are in conflict.
+drawn following the order from top to bottom, with the wiggly line indicating conflict.
+Player moves are blue, and Opponent moves are red -- Opponent initiates computation with the first move $\qu$, to which Player can react with either $\ttrue$ or $\tfalse$.

 Just like $\PRel$, strategies give a ``proof-relevant'' account of execution, in the sense that moves and configurations of the game can have multiple witnesses in the strategy.
 For example, on the left below, $b$ and $c$ are mapped to the same move $\ttrue$: